sodadata/docs/soda-cl/anomaly-score.md

 If, for example, you attempt to run eight back-to-back scans in five minutes, the anomaly score does not register the measurements resulting from those scans as a reliable pattern against which to evaluate an anomaly.

-Consider using the Soda Core Python library to set up a [programmatic scan]({% link soda-library/programmatic.md %}) that produces a check result for an anomaly score check on a regular schedule.
+Consider using the Soda library to set up a [programmatic scan]({% link soda-library/programmatic.md %}) that produces a check result for an anomaly score check on a regular schedule.

 ## Optional check configurations